bigchaindb/BEPs/18/README.md

 ## Implementation
 <!--The implementations must be completed before any BEP is given status "stable", but it need not be completed before the BEP is accepted.
 While there is merit to the approach of reaching consensus on the BEP and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->
+This section will be filled in once there *is* an implementation.

 # Copyright Waiver
 To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work.